 - Grab each half of a plum and twist gently to separate the halves.
 Remove and discard the pit.

-- Place halves cut side down on the dehydrator tray (or cut-side up for less sticking - I can fit more in my dehydrator this way, that’s why I put them cut-side down).
+- Place halves cut side down on the dehydrator tray (or cut-side up for less sticking - I can fit more in my dehydrator cut-side down).
 It's OK to pack them close together.

-- Dry according to manufacturer's recommendations (I use an Excalibur dehydrator which I run at the maximum temperature of 145 degrees).
-Depending on the size of the plums, start checking them in 4 to 6 hours, turning trays as needed for even dehydrating.
+- Dry according to manufacturer's recommendations.* Depending on the size of the plums, start checking them in 4 to 6 hours, turning trays as needed for even dehydrating.
 Once they are looking more dry, flip them over to complete drying (they'll release from the trays the drier they are - leave them if they are too moist).